Administer the deployment using Windows PowerShell

-For more information about the programmatic use of the Deployment Web Service see MSDN: Administer the deployment using the deployment web service.
+For more information about the programmatic use of the Deployment Web Service, see MSDN: Administer the deployment using the deployment web service.

-Open a Windows PowerShell command prompt.
+Open a PowerShell command prompt.

-|You must register the Microsoft Dynamics CRM Windows PowerShell commands, otherwise you will receive the following message when you try to run a cmdlet.
-The term ‘Microsoft Dynamics CRM Windows PowerShell command' is not recognized as the name of a cmdlet, function, script file, or operable program.
+|You must register the Dynamics CRM PowerShell commands, otherwise you’ll receive the following message when you try to run a cmdlet: The term ‘Microsoft Dynamics CRM Windows PowerShell command' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.|

 At the PowerShell prompt, type the following, replacing CrmCmdletName with the name of a command:

-For detailed help for a specific a cmdlet, use Get-Help CRMCmdlet –full, such as the Import-CRMOrganization cmdlet.
+For detailed help for a specific cmdlet, use Get-HelpCRMCmdlet–full, such as the Import-CRMOrganization cmdlet.

 Use the PowerShell cmdlets

-Use the following command to output the list of deployment administrators:
+Use the following command to output the list of deployment administrators.

-This command results in the following output:
+This command results in the following output.

 Set properties using PowerShell cmdlets

-Once you have registered the Microsoft Dynamics CRM Windows PowerShell commands, you can use them to perform tasks, such as set deployment-wide properties or set some organization properties.
+Once you have registered the Microsoft Dynamics CRM PowerShell commands, you can use them to perform tasks, such as set deployment-wide properties or set some organization properties.